AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-48210-score-view-specific-scope-attribute-overrides-global-values.md

 ---
 title: 'ACSD-48210: Store view specific scope attribute overrides global values'
-description: Apply the ACSD-48210 patch to fix the Adobe Commerce issue where importing product prices with multiple rows sharing the same `SKU` and `store_view_code` caused incorrect updates to the prices in the All Store View and Default store scope.
-Now, modifying the website scope attribute in a specific store view no longer overrides the attribute's value in the global scope.
+description: Apply the ACSD-48210 patch to fix the Adobe Commerce issue of updating a *[!UICONTROL Website Scope]* attribute in a specific store view overrides the attribute values in the global scope.

 feature: Products, Attributes
 role: Admin, Developer
 ---
-# ACSD-48210: Store-specific scope attributes override global values
+# ACSD-48210: Store view specific scope attributes override global values

 The ACSD-48210 patch fixes the issue where when updating a *[!UICONTROL Website Scope]* attribute within a specific store view overrides the attribute values in the global scope.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.50 is installed.
 The patch ID is ACSD-48210.
 Please note that the issue was fixed in Adobe Commerce 2.4.7.